Nsustain/.github/profile/README.md

 College students.
 Internet strangers.
 Open-source developers.

-A lot of us actually
-want to do meaningful work in our life instead of just making apps that attract more ads.
-Don't get me wrong.
-Making consumer products is necessary, great, and novel, too, but it's human nature to have a lifelong desire to work on projects that truly matter to us and make a meaningful difference in the world.
+We want to work on projects that have a purpose and make a positive impact, rather than simply creating apps that generate revenue through advertising.
+While there is value in developing consumer products, we also recognize everyone has the desire to work on projects that truly matter.
+Projects that we truly care about.

 <br>